Amino acids are molecules that combine to form proteins. Amino acids and proteins are the building blocks of life.

-- Conditional amino acids are usually not essential, except in times of illness and stress.
+- Conditionally essential amino acids are usually not essential, except in times of illness and stress.

-- Conditional amino acids include: arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine.
+- Conditionally essential amino acids include: arginine, cysteine, glutamine, tyrosine, glycine, proline, and serine.

 You do not need to eat essential and nonessential amino acids at every meal, but getting a balance of them over the whole day is important.
 A diet based on a single plant item will not be adequate, but we no longer worry about pairing proteins (such as beans with rice) at a single meal.
 Instead we look at the adequacy of the diet overall throughout the day.